 Question: What KPIs do you look for in your projects?

-Answer: The most important KPI is ROI.
+The most important KPIs are EBITA and the advancement of your cause.
+Notice I said EBITA, not MRR.
 It’s not merely revenue: Increasing sales by a million dollars is ineffective if it costs 10 million to generate the incremental revenue.
 As a businessperson, I look for increases to my bottom line above everything else.

 To increase my bottom line, I primarily look at conversions and the path customers take to convert.
 I ask questions such as “what content yields the highest conversion rates from my ideal buyer persona using the minimum inputs?”
 Again, I look at the bottom line first and foremost, and I place great emphasis on maximizing efficiency.
 So, I look at changes to my bottom line and reverse engineer the process to see how positive changes came to be.
 If I find that the optimal path to conversions includes PPC advertising and landing pages, I increase my focus on that channel with A/B testing, etc. If it includes blogging, I focus on improving my posts with SEO analysis, refining my implied value proposition, etc. If a channel has a poor ROI, as social media did for my landscape design business and my Spanish tutoring business, I eliminate it and concentrate my efforts on what works.
 (Time is money, and ROI can be quantified by time spent as well as dollars spent.)
 That’s the key to maximizing ROI: Focusing energies wisely.